turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 * What have you learned?
    * About yourself
    * About others
-* Where are you in the Tuckman’s Group Life Cycle?
+* Again, where are you in the Tuckman’s Group Life Cycle?
 What does the team need to keep moving forward?
 * What would you like the team to improve on?

 #### Process